Tunguska event: Selected eyewitness reports

-The author of these lines was meantime in the forest about 6 versts [6.4 km] north of Kirensk and heard to the north-east some kind of artillery barrage, that repeated at intervals of 15 minutes at least 10 times.
+The author of these lines was meantime in the forest about 6 verst north of Kirensk and heard to the north-east some kind of artillery barrage, that repeated at intervals of 15 minutes at least 10 times.
 In Kirensk in a few buildings in the walls facing north-east window glass shook.

 Siberian Life newspaper, 27 July 1908:

 When the meteorite fell, strong tremors in the ground were observed, and near the Lovat village of the Kansk uezd two strong explosions were heard, as if from large-calibre artillery.